 Water Heating Solutions

-:Heat Pump Water Heater
+Heat Pump Water Heater

-Uses heat from the room and/or electricity to heat a tank of water.
+Uses built-in heat pump to heat water.

 Advantages

-- Typically have 10+ year warranties.
+- Typically has a 10+ year warranty

 Disadvantages

-- Require condensate drain
+- Requires condensate drain

-- Reduced savings if in heated space
+- Reduced savings if in an intentionally heated space

 - Air filter needs periodic rinsing